-- evidencing an ability to conduct original and independent broad and in-depth enquiry within the discipline or within different aspects of the area of professional practice normally leading to published work; - drawing on and/or developing a range of research techniques and methodologies appropriate to enquiries into the discipline/area of professional practice; - demonstrating independent critical ability in the application of breadth and depth of knowledge to complex issues within the discipline or specialist area of professional practice; - drawing on a range of perspectives on the area of study; - · evaluating and criticising received opinion; - making reasoned and well-informed judgements on complex issues within the specialism whilst understanding the limitations on judgements made in the absence of complete data - the written style and overall presentation of the thesis.
+- evidencing an ability to conduct original and independent broad and in-depth enquiry within the discipline or within different aspects of the area of professional practice normally leading to published work; - drawing on and/or developing a range of research techniques and methodologies appropriate to enquiries into the discipline/area of professional practice; - demonstrating independent critical ability in the application of breadth and depth of knowledge to complex issues within the discipline or specialist area of professional practice; - drawing on a range of perspectives on the area of study; - evaluating and criticising received opinion; - making reasoned and well-informed judgements on complex issues within the specialism whilst understanding the limitations on judgements made in the absence of complete data - the written style and overall presentation of the thesis.

-Programme of Study for the degree of Doctor of Clinical Education 2020/21
+Programme of Study for the degree of Doctor of Clinical Education 2021/22

-Candidates may be accepted for study towards the degree of Doctor of Education in the School of School of Medicine - Institute of Medical Education.
-The programme is on a part-time basis only, the standard period of study is 5 years.
+School: School of Medicine - Institute of Medical Education

+Entry Requirements: The programme is on a part-time basis only.
 The programme will normally commence in September.